AdaCore/gnatcoll-core/docs/xref.rst

 useful:

 * *--db=ARG*: this switch can be used to specify the name of the database.

+  By default, gnatinspect checks in the project whether there exists an attribute IDE'Xref_Database, which should specify a file name (relative to the project's object_dir) for the database.

-  By default, this will be a file named 'gnatinspect.db' in the project's object directory.
-If there is no such directory defined in the project, the file is created in the project's directory itself.
+  If this attribute does not exist, it defaults to "gnatinspect.db" in the project's object directory.

+  If there is no object directory defined in the project, the file is created in the project's directory itself.
 You can however specify any name, including an absolute path, or a path relative to the project's object directory.

   An alternative is to specify ':memory:', which creates the database in memory.
-This is of course a temporary database which will disappear when gnatinspect exists, and cannot be shared with other tools.
+This is of course a temporary database which will disappear when gnatinspect exits, and cannot be shared with other tools.

 * *--nightlydb=ARG*: this switch can help speed up the initial startup of gnatinspect.
 The idea is that in a lot of cases, the software on which